starwit/lj-projectbuilder/CONTRIBUTING.md

 ### Code Contribution
 **1. Use pull requests**

-Contributions are done via pull requests - please do not check in any code in exisiting branches.
+Contributions are done via pull requests - please do not push any code in existing branches.
 Create a new branch for each ticket.
 You should add the ticket number in the Pull-request and branch name.
 Check [conventions for build & release management][build_management] for detailed information.

 [build_management]: docs/build-release-mgmt.md